-There is also a hidden configuration parameter that can be set by adding it to the consensus section in the orderer. yaml:
+There are also two hidden configuration parameters that can each be set by adding them the consensus section in the orderer.yaml:

-• EvictionSuspicion: The cumulative period of time of channel eviction suspicion that triggers the node to pull blocks from other nodes and see if it has been evicted from the channel in order to confirm its suspicion.
+- EvictionSuspicion: The cumulative period of time of channel eviction suspicion that triggers the node to pull blocks from other nodes and see if it has been evicted from the channel in order to confirm its suspicion.
 If the suspicion is confirmed (the inspected block doesn't contain the node's TLS certificate), the node halts its operation for that channel.
 A node suspects its channel eviction when it doesn't know about any elected leader nor can be elected as leader in the channel.
-Defaults to 10 minutes.
+Defaults to 10 minutes. - TickIntervalOverride: If set, this value will be preferred over the tick interval configured in all channels where this ordering node is a consenter.
+This value should be set only with great care, as a mismatch in tick interval across orderers could result in a loss of quorum for one or more channels.